Nakba: Israeli national narrative

+According to this narrative, Palestinian Arabs voluntarily fled their homes during the war, encouraged by Arab leaders who told them to temporarily evacuate so that Arab armies could destroy Israel, and then upon losing the war, refused to integrate them.
+Historian Walid Khalidi and his colleagues refute the narrative of a voluntary Palestinian exodus as a result of evacuation orders from Arab leaders, espoused in English most prominently by Jon Kimche and David Kimche.

+The Israeli national narrative also contrasts Jewish refugees absorbed by Israel with Palestinian refugees kept stateless by Arab countries as political pawns.
+It claims that Arabs were not expelled from their villages, nor was their property confiscated, but that a "population exchange" took place during which property was "abandoned".

 In films and literature

 Farha, a film about the Nakba directed by Jordanian director Darin J. Sallam, was chosen as Jordan's official submission for the 2023 Academy Awards International Feature Film category.
 In response, Avigdor Lieberman, the Israeli Finance Minister, ordered the treasury to withdraw government funding for Jaffa's Al Saraya Theater, where the film was scheduled for projection.

 Museums

 The Al Qarara Cultural Museum held a collection of pre-Nakba jewellery.
 It was destroyed in an explosion as a result of an Israeli attack in October 2023.